laravel-validation-rules/exposed-password/README.md

 # Laravel Validator Rules - Exposed Password

-This rule will validate that a password hasn't been exposed.
+This rule will validate that a password hasn't been exposed in a data breach.

 ## Installation